MarkWilcock/Generative-AI-Course/20 Using ChatGPT Effectively.md

 *Milan is a lovely city for families on holiday.
 It has many attractions e.g. the Duomo, Michaelangelo's Last Supper.
 There are beautiful tourist locations near to the city. for example, Bergamo is a historic hilltop town only a short train journey from Milan.
 The famous San Siro football stadium, used by both AC Milan and Inter Milan, is situated on the outskirts of the city.
 Milan can be reached by train from London with an overnight stop in Paris.*

+**Task  3** Ask GPT to request clarifications before answering

+Firstly, prompt ChatGPT with "Please ask me any questions to clarify the meaning or scope of any prompts that I have provided before you give your full response.
+If you don't need any clarification, respond with OK."

 ## Top tips for using ChatGPT